top of page

 Dr. Ken Jones MD

-Read this to better understand how one could not have designed a substance with more capacity to cause damage, given the perfect storm of factors:
+Read this to better understand how one could not have designed a substance with more capacity for harm given the perfect storm of factors:

 • the placenta is not a barrier to alcohol